Mitral Valve Surgery Preparation and Recovery

 Recovery from Mitral Valve Surgery

-- Keep the incision clean as covered as the doctor ordered.
+- Keep the incision clean and covered.

-- Only take a shower after the staples have been removed.
+- Only take a shower after the surgical staples have been removed.
 Never let the incision soak in water.

 - Follow our cardiac rehabilitation program to slowly work yourself back up to normal activity levels.
 Avoid any strenuous activity for several weeks or up to a month after mitral valve surgery.
 Patients should not engage in any aerobic activity for at least three months.